-- Filter such as to cause another vehicle to brake, swerve or take evasive action to avoid you.
+- Filter so as to cause another vehicle to brake, swerve or take evasive action to avoid you.

-Below are instances that the Highway code says you do not or should not do, thus not illegal, but will potentially be held against you when assigning liability following an incident:
+Below are instances that the Highway code says you do not or should not, thus not illegal, but will potentially be held against you when assigning liability following an incident: